LT-IntroToAI/a7-Naive-Bayes/README.md

 # Mr. Berg, Mr. Law
 ```

-The purpsose of this assignment is to apply what you've learned about supervised Machine Learning and practice using python dictionaries and the pickle library.
+The purpose of this assignment is to apply what you've learned about supervised Machine Learning and practice using python dictionaries and the pickle library.

 In particular, you will implement a Naïve Bayes Classifier that analyzes the *sentiment* conveyed in text.
 When given a selection of text as input, your system will return whether the text is positive, or negative.
 The system will use a corpus of movie reviews as training data, using the number of stars assigned to each review by its author as the truth data (1 star is negative, 5 stars is positive).